centminmod/wordpress-plugin-mirror-poc/readme.md

 The WordPress Plugin Mirror Downloader operates through a series of coordinated steps involving the bash script, Cloudflare Worker, and R2 storage.
 Here's a detailed breakdown of the process:

 ### 1. **Plugin Identification**:
 - The bash script reads a list of desired plugins from a configuration file or command-line arguments.
 It can also be set to read from a WordPress installation's plugin directory the list of WordPress plugins to download.
+It also reads and detects [Github hosted Wordpress plugins and mirrors](#github-hosted-plugins) then appropriately.
 - It compares this list against a local cache of installed plugins and their versions.
 - The script identifies plugins that need to be downloaded or updated based on version discrepancies.